Spanish FA to take legal action over Hermoso 'lies'

-Luis Rubiales: Spanish FA will take legal action over Jennifer Hermoso 'lies'
+Luis Rubiales: Spanish football federation will take legal action over Jennifer Hermoso 'lies'

 Last updated on .From the section Women's World Cup